remenberl/concept_newtork/README.md

 For the datasets, please dowanload them from http://arnetminer.org/citation and http://dumps.wikimedia.org/enwiki/

 Additionally, some MySQL tables for keeping Wiki surface forms and Wikification results are needed.
-Interesting readers can refer to their formats from step0 and 3.
+Interesting readers can refer to their formats in folder "mysql_tables".

 Given these preparation done, to construct the network, sequentially run the python code from step0 to step9.